Rental Vehicle Policy

 - The preferred payment method for rental vehicles is University of Waikato PCard - this ensures that any additional charges associated with the rental are met; where a staff member does not hold a University PCard, the payment method for rental vehicles must be through a purchase order raised in conjunction with the rental vehicle booking through Unimarket; staff should ensure that purchase orders take into account any additional costs that may be incurred with the rental.

 - Wherever practicable, rental vehicles must be refuelled before being returned to the rental company to avoid further charges being incurred by the University; payment methods should be used in the following order of priority:

-- departmental fuel card
+- school fuel card